smindre1/An_Introduction_To_Regex/README.md

 - `**Unlike bracket notation which will be mentioned later, subexpressions look for exactly what is in them.`

 **Subexpressions**: have two primary states, a `capturing group` state and a `non-capturing group` state.
 A **capturing group** has something called a backreference immediately following it.
-A backreference is a backslash followed by a number like so, '\1'.
+A backreference is a backslash followed by a number, like so: '\1'.
 A backreference exists so that when the capturing group records a matched character sequence it can be reused by utilizing the backreference.
 The number used for the backreference can start at 1 and be any integer as high as the number of subexpressions that are present.
 Now, a **non-capturing group** is a subexpression with a question mark and colon placed before the pattern, like so: `(?:pattern)`.

+### Bracket Expressions

+Anything within brackets represents a range of characters that we are attempting to match.
+If we for example had a bracket expression like `[abc]`, then we would be searching for a string that begins with either 'a', 'b, or 'c'.
+We can also set the bracket expression as `[a-c]` for the exact same result.
+Now as a reminder, regex is very strict with lowercase and capitalize letters and in order to include them you need to do something like `[a-zA-Z]` or `[a-cB-Q]`.

+- `[0-9]` will match a string that contains the numbers zero through nine.
+- `[-_]` The string can contain an underscore or hyphen.
+Both the underscore and the hyphen are called special characters.
+With this bracket expression we are saying we need a string that includes either '-' or '\_'.
+It's important to note that the hyphen here is not the same hyphen that we used in our alphanumeric ranges.
+In bracket expressions, special characters that we want to include follow alphanumeric character ranges within the brackets.

+-`**The order within a bracket expression does not matter.` -`**A bracket expression can be turned into a negative character group by adding a carrot (^) first within it. (ex: [^aeiou] will exclude the listed characters).`

+### Character Classes

+A `character class` in a regex defines a set of characters, any one of which can occur in an input string to fulfill a match.
+The positive and negative bracket expressions are also considered character classes.

+Some common character classes to know are:

+- `.` - This will match any character except the new line character (`\n`).
+- `\d` - This will matche any Arabic numeral digit.
+This class is equivalent to the bracket expression `[0-9]`.
+- `\w` - This matches any alphanumeric character from the basic Latin alphabet, including the underscore `_`.
+This class is equivalent to the bracket expression `[A-Za-z0-9_]`.
+- `\s` - This matches a single whitespace character, including tabs and line breaks.

+- `**Each of these classes can also perform the opposite where they exclude their specific characters from matching.
+All that's needed is to capitalize the class, so for example '\d' can be capitalized to '\D' and will match every character EXCEPT the digits 0-9.`

+More character classes can be found here: [**Other Character Classes**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions/Character_classes)